NSB Major

 - For questions about Biology Department courses please contact Prof. Liz Bauer ebauer@barnard.edu

-This is a question we receive a lot: "I am a sophomore following the new NSB major curriculum.
-Are PSYC BC1101 Statistics or Columbia’s STAT UN1101 Introduction to Statistics an acceptable swap for NSB Statistics & Research Design in the new curriculum, or is this only applicable for the old curriculum?"
+This is a question we receive a lot: "I am a NSB major.
+Are PSYC BC1101 Statistics or Columbia’s STAT UN1101 Introduction to Statistics an acceptable swap for NSB Statistics & Research Design?"

 Question: What courses count for a major/minor or a double major?